thtskaran/obvix-wellness/README.md

 # Obvix Wellness (made by Obvix Labs)

 An experimental, safety-first emotional chat companion.
-Backend is a Flask API with lightweight RAG (MongoDB), a small router model for state analysis, and an Ollama-served local chat model.
+Backend is a Flask API with lightweight RAG (MongoDB), a Gemini 2.5 Flash router for state analysis and embeddings that support memories, and an Ollama-served local chat model.
 Trained adapters and a 4-bit quantized prototype are available on Hugging Face.

 Important: This prototype is not medical advice and not a replacement for professional care.